circulosmeos/gztool/README.md

         $ gztool -n 100001 -b 20M gzip_filename.gz

+Take into account that, as shown, the first byte of the truncated `gzip_filename.gz` file is numbered **100001**, that is, the bytes retain the order number in which they appear in the original file (that's the reason why it is not the *1* byte).

-Please, note that index point positions at index file **may require also the previous byte**, as gzip stream is not byte rounded but a stream of pure bits.
-Thus **if you're thinking on truncating a gzip file, please do it always at least by one byte before the indicated index point in the gzip** - as said, it may not be needed, but in 7/8 times it will be needed.
+Please, note that index point positions at index file **may require also the previous byte** to be available in the truncated gzip file, as a gzip stream is not byte-rounded but a stream of pure bits.
+Thus **if you're thinking on truncating a gzip file, please do it always at least by one byte before the indicated index point in the gzip** - as said, it may not be needed, but in 7 of 8 cases it is needed.

 Index file format
 =================